 Looking for a great playground park in Tokyo to let your kids burn off energy?
 My kids love the outdoors and exploring all the great parks Tokyo has to offer.
 Here are our top 10 recommended baby and kids parks in Tokyo.
 Don`t forget to take hats, sunscreen, mosquito repellant, a hand towel and water and tissues or wet wipes for public toilets!
 If you have a recommendation not listed here please leave a comment below.
+We also love Mud Adventure Parks. if not too cold.
 If it is raining or cold checkout our recommendations of Tokyo best indoor playcenters and museums for kids.

-Top 10 Recommended Baby and Kids Parks in Tokyo
+Top 10+ Recommended Baby and Kids Playgrounds in Tokyo

 Admission: Adults 300 yen (JHS and up); Children 2yrs + 100 yen; Children under 2yrs Free

 Hours: March to October 10:00 – 17:00 (last entry 16:30) November to February 10:00 – 16:30pm (last entry 16:00)

 Address: 1-7-5 Kita-Aoyama, Minato-ku, Tokyo (東京都港区北青山１−７−５）(google map)

 Access: A 5-min walk from Shinanomachi station and a 10-min walk from Aoyama Iitchome station